hughjfchen/home-made-ci-cd/template/README.md

-#[[project]] HomeMade CI/CD Infrastructure
+# HomeMade CI/CD Infrastructure Template

-This is a CI/CD infrastructure homemade based on bash shell script.
+This is a CI/CD infrastructure tempalte and will be used as a starting point for the init script.